In this article

 - Memberships to coworking spaces or coffee budget: Not every remote employee wants to work from home.
 For example, they might want to work in a shared office space or a local cafe.
 Either way, it's a great benefit if you offer to pay for some or all of the expenses related to working out of home.

-Use your existing network
+Leverage your existing network

 Attend and sponsor local meetups

-Use content marketing
+Invest in content marketing

 Ask for employee referrals